fxrnando/esp32FC-PCB/README.md

 This repository contains the PCB designs and hardware documentation for a flight controller extension board based on the [esp-fc](https://github.com/rtlopez/esp-fc) project.
 The board is designed to connect an ESP32  microcontroller to a set of peripherals commonly used in unmanned aerial vehicles (UAVs) and robotics.

+The project is intended to be developed using modular components commonly found in Arduino projects.
+This makes it easier for hobbyists to source and manipulate the parts, facilitating both assembly and PCB construction.

 ## 📦 Project Structure

 The project contains two PCB versions: